 A bachelor’s degree in Civil Engineering and a managerial experience is needed for this position.

-The average salary for a Civil Engineering Manager ranges from $81k to $97k per year, making it the 3rd highest Civil Engineer Salary on our list.
+According to statistics, the median salary for a Civil Engineering Manager ranges from $81k to $97k per year, making it the 3rd highest Civil Engineer Salary on our list.
+Although entry level salaries will be higher for this group, range is rather small making it less possible increase salary with experience.